Coffee-Client/Coffee/README.md

-# Coffee client
+# Coffee Client
-A very based 1.18.2 client that was recently discontinued, now reuploaded and even better.
+A very based 1.19 client that was discontinued, now back in development and even more based.

 ## Installing
-### You will need
+### You will need:
-- Minecraft java
+- Minecraft: Java Edition
-- Fabric mod loader
+- Fabric Mod Loader

 ### How to install
-1. Get the latest release from the `bin` folder in this repository
+1. Get the latest release, `latest.jar`, from the `bin` directory in this repository.
-2. Drag it into your mods folder
+2. Drag `latest.jar` into your mods folder.
-3. Launch the game
+3. Launch Minecraft with your Fabric launch profile.
 ## Using
-The client is very easy to use, although the clickgui is **not** bound by default.
-Use `.bind ClickGUI` to bind the module.
+Simply press Right Shift to open the ClickGUI.

-Everything else is pretty self explanatory.
+Everything else is pretty self-explanatory.
-## Reporting bugs
+## Reporting bugs:
-Go to the issues page and open an issue, make sure to attach everything needed.
-Describe the bug as precise as possible and attach a crash report / log files, if present.
+Go to the issues page and open an issue.
+Make sure to attach anything related.
+Describe the bug as precisely as possible, and attach related crash report/log files, if available.

 ## Making suggestions
-Go to the issues page and describe the suggestion as precisely as possible, explain exactly what you want to add to the client.
+Go to the issues page and describe the suggestion as descriptively as possible.
+Explain exactly what you want added to the client.

 ## Contributing
-Fork the project, add your code and make a pull request. **MAKE SURE TO TEST THE FEATURE BEFORE OPENING THE PULL REQUEST**
+Fork this repository, add your code, and make a pull request. **MAKE SURE TO TEST THE FEATURE BEFORE OPENING THE PULL REQUEST**